 Besides, you want some foods that adults will eat first, as the day isn’t all about the kids.
 The following foods are certain to be popular among kids and adults alike.

-Picnic Foods That Kids Will Love
+Picnic Foods For Kids (With Pictures!)

 Such quiches are often made in muffin pans (you can make crustless or crust-based versions).
 You don’t need a specialized recipe either.
 Most regular quiches will work well in a mini size, as long as you adjust the cooking time.